 Jas pauses.
 She’s been designing the wrong product for four weeks and nobody told her.
 She can feel the heat rising in her face.
 Then something clicks.
 “That actually changes everything about the landing page.
 The value proposition isn’t choice – it’s trust.”

-Nobody told Jas she was wrong at any point during the first four weeks.
+Nobody told Jas she was wrong at any point during her first two weeks.
 She’d been designing in good faith based on an assumption that nobody thought to challenge.
 Event Storming created the space for that challenge to happen naturally, without blame.

 What emerged